SVN (Subversion) is centralized, while Git is distributed. SVN uses a client-server model, while Git allows offline work and flexible branching.

 You May Also Like

-What is the difference between partition and volume?
+What is the difference between cyber threats and cyber-attacks?